hassio-addons/addon-node-red/node-red/DOCS.md

 ## Configuration folder

-The addon will store most of its configuration in the `config/node-red` folder, including the `flows.json`.
-Please ensure this is included in your backup.
-It is also important to note that this will not be removed on uninstalling the addon.
+The addon will store most of its configuration in the Node-RED add-on configuration folder, including the `flows.json`.

 ## Time zone configuration

 The addon will use the configured time zone of the underlying operating system.
-If this is incorrect (for example with the Home Assistant Operating System it will be UTC), this can be configured in the `/config/node-red/settings.js` file.
+If this is incorrect (for example with the Home Assistant Operating System it will be UTC), this can be configured in the `settings.js` file.

 To do so, open the file with a text editor and add the following above the `module.exports = {` line.